kolide/launcher/cmd/package-builder/README.md

   --update_channel=nightly
 ```

 By default, binaries will be installed to `/usr/local/launcher/bin`, configuration will be installed to `/etc/launcher`, logs will be outputted to `/var/log/launcher`, etc. If you'd like the `launcher` string to be something else (for example, your company name), you can use the `--identifier` flag to specify this value.
+If you would like the resultant packages to not contain the enroll secret (so that you can distribute it via another mechanism), you can use the `--omit_secret` flag.